Medical Club of Philadelphia

 Also, the Ladies were invited to attend the October 1949 Reception.
 The speaker was Edmund H. Harding, The Tarheel Humorist.
 His subject: "Women".
 It was a resume of the lives of wives of the Presidents, from Washington to Truman.
 They got letters commending the program, and especially for inviting the Ladies.

 On the basis of that success, they invited Harding and the Ladies back for a program the next fall.
-Apparently there was the usual shoving and elbowing at the buffet table.
+Apparently, there was the usual shoving and elbowing at the buffet table.
 The Ladies were assured that in the future there would be table service.

 The October 1951 event with Ladies was a huge success.
 More than a hundred people, without reservations, appeared.
 To accommodate the more than six hundred in attendance, it was necessary to set up tables in several rooms of the Union League.
 Except for the delay, everything went well.
-They enjoyed the picture program on Insects, Butterflies and Foliage.
+They enjoyed the picture program on Insects, Butterflies, and Foliage.
 It was reported they were reluctant to leave, even at the late hour of eleven o'clock.

 The next year they were prepared.
 Arrangements were made for seven hundred people.
 There was to be no charge for members.
-They specified, "One female relative at $5.00 (along with acceptance of a member) and other guests at $9,00 may be invited '' Roy Howells entertained them with ready wit and commentary.
+They specified, "One female relative at $5.00 (along with an acceptance of a member) and other guests at $9,00 may be invited '' Roy Howells entertained them with ready wit and commentary.
 The evening was pronounced a great success, but they were disappointed because the turnout was less than expected.

 For the program of another meeting, they paid Caskie Sinnett fifty dollars to tell them, "Humor Is a Funny Thing."